 How to tell if your site has been hacked

-The first step is confirming that your site has really been hacked, and isn’t just experiencing an easily resolved error.
+The first step is confirming that your site has really been hacked, and isn’t just experiencing a more easily resolved error.
 The following issues are a good indication that your site has been hacked:

 - Your site is redirecting to another website with malicious or spammy content

 - Your site contains links to spam sites, which you did not add, and you can’t remove them